 Tax & Accountancy Services

 BPJS is a government initiative, imposed on all citizens of Indonesia to provide universal social security and consists of healthcare, pension schemes, work placed injury recompense, as well as death benefits.
-This whole worker social security package aims to maintain decent basic living standards when participants encounter income loss or decrease resulting from workplace injuries, old age, retirement or death.
+This whole worker social security package aims to maintain decent basic living standards when participants encounter income loss or a decrease resulting from workplace injuries, old age, retirement, or death.

-This is mandatory for individuals living in Indonesia and it gives the holder healthcare protection.
+This is mandatory for medical services individuals living in Indonesia and it gives the holder healthcare protection.
 You can determine which type of protection you would prefer and they offer 3 different classes of service, each coming at a slightly higher cost point, but with increased benefits to the users.

 If you are a business owner you must register all staff.
 If you are employees in Indonesia by a company they will register you and provide you with a Social Security Card.
 If you are working as a freelancer and would like to arrange cover, you can register for an Independent Social Security BPJS member.

-Basic protection includes:
+Basic protection of Indonesian BPJS includes:

 The monthly payments for the Social Security Programme should be paid by both the employer and the employee.
-Amount paid is in relation to what type of protection you prefer as well as the salary itself.
+Amount paid is in relation to what type of protection you prefer, as well as the salary itself.
 If you an independent member, you must pay the monthly fee by yourself.

 Contact Us